ivocarbajo/validator-resources-csv-sample/README.md

 # Introduction

-The current project provides a sample **XML validator configuration** for the fictional EU Purchase Order specification.
+The current project provides a sample **CSV validator configuration** for the fictional EU Purchase Order specification.
-The validator realises the demo scenario considered in the Test Bed's [XML validation guide](https://www.itb.ec.europa.eu/docs/guides/latest/validatingXML/index.html).
+The validator realises the demo scenario considered in the Test Bed's [CSV validation guide](https://www.itb.ec.europa.eu/docs/guides/latest/validatingCSV/index.html).
 You may check this out for the full description of this repository's resources and validator configuration.

-The live validator defined through this configuration is available [here](https://www.itb.ec.europa.eu/order/upload).
+The live validator defined through this configuration is available [here](https://www.itb.ec.europa.eu/csv/order/upload).

 # Licence